time4tea/gopro-dashboard-overlay/README.md

 - 0.29.0
   - Add `compass` component (experimental!) - Draws a simple compass
   - Add `frame` component - Draws a clipping maybe-rounded box to contain other components.
-  - Add initial docs for XML layout.
+  - Add initial docs for XML layout
 - 0.28.0
   - Only rerender moving map if it has moved since last frame - will be much quicker under certain circumstances
   - Refactorings in how map border/opacity is rendered (should have no visible effect, maybe marginally faster)